Format-Labs/OmniPay/README.md

 [OmniPe](https://omnipe.vercel.app/) Interface that allows merchants to create accounts on the Destination chain and receive payments on various Source chains.
 [ KelBoards](https://kelboards.vercel.app/) A Keyboard marketplace that uses OmniPe as its payment processor.

+## Challenges

+The major hurdle in building cross-chain applications is that there are no frameworks or libraries that can be used to facilitate testing and development.
+You also sometimes need to cater in for latency in different chains.
+The other challenge is lack of interoperability between different testnet chains.

 ## What's next for OmniPe: Cross-chain payments

 For the next few months we will be working on a cross-chain payments protocol that will facilitate payments accross different chains Which include adding support for non-smart contracts chains such as Bitcoin, Zcash, Dogecoin, etc via Thorchain and Cataloge Finance we will be adding support for Solana and other non-EVM chains which will be the first to support truelly non-custodial cross-chain payments.